 Mount Nokogiri is home to unique hikes with remarkable views and one of the largest Buddha statues in Japan.
 It is the perfect place to retreat from Tokyo’s bustle and to the sweeping countryside of Japan.
 Scattered throughout the mountain are plenty of spots to explore and enjoy.

 The Nihonji Temple extends its network of paths throughout Mount Nokogiri.
 The temples main attraction is a 31m tall stone Buddha statue, which took 3 years to carve back in the 1780s.
 Lining the path on the mountain are approximately 1500 statues of disciples.
-These were created by the same artists who created the big Buddha statue.
+The artists who created the Big Buddha Statue also created these.

 The mountain peaks holds many viewing spots, overlooking the lush landscapes below.
-A popular lookout amongst tourists is the Jigoku Nozoki lookout, otherwise known as ‘Hell Lookout’.
-On clear days, visitors can spot Mt Fuji and the Tokyo Skytree.
+Such as the Jigoku Nozoki lookout, otherwise known as ‘Hell Lookout’, which is popular among tourists.
+In fact on clear days visitors can spot Mt Fuji and the Tokyo Skytree.
 Due to the wide range of things to see and do upon the mountain, there’s no shame in getting a head start by catching the ropeway up.
 Located merely 1 hour south of Tokyo, travellers during their day trip can spend more time appreciating the unique beauty of this particular destination.

 Chichibu contains tranquil shrines to wander through and colourful fields to admire.
 Popular shrines within the city include the Mitsumine Shrine and Chichibu Shrine.
 The Mitsumine shrine is located amongst the summit of Chichibu’s surrounding mountains, and contains a variety of distinctive features that other Japanese temples simply do not.
 Some locations within the grounds of the shrine also provide impressive views of the surrounding landscapes.

-Another popular spot located within the city is Hitsujiyama Park, delivering visitors with extending fields of pink, white and purple flowers to enjoy.
+Another popular spot located within the city is Hitsujiyama Park, delivering visitors with extending fields of pink, white and purple flowers.
 The flowers come into bloom within late April to early May, and tend to draw in many visitors.

-The colourful destination is located about 2 and a half hours north west of Tokyo.
-The small city is acclaimed by many travellers as a perfect spot to achieve a change of scenery and escape on a day trip from the buzz of Tokyo.
+Chichibu is a colourful destination and located about 2 and a half hours north west of Tokyo.
+Travellers consider this small city a perfect spot for a change of scenery and to escape on a day trip from the buzz of Tokyo.

 Read more posts by Nicholas